lii4ee/removing-twitter-likes/README.md

 # Twitter Regret Eraser 3000
 *Because your drunk (water obviously) Twitter likes from 2018 shouldn't haunt you forever*

+## example.spec.js
+is where all the main code is there <br>
+Also the playwright.config.js

 ## THE PROBLEM

 So you've been on Twitter/X (whatevs) for too long and: